comp195/senior-project-spring-2022-AI-positioning-system/README.md

 ![image](https://user-images.githubusercontent.com/72994790/155942737-dd6101bf-0149-4948-a8da-c893bec73347.png)

-Project describes
+Project Describes
 About
 Use Artificial Intelligence algorithms to find images that are similar to scanned images.
 And extract the text to determine.
 The use this text and table to locat the picture.
 I'm going to test this with photos from different databases.
 The Photos1 and photos2 groups are different and it come from different cities and places.
 This project can help you find the location of the photo you want.
 And there's a certain probability of finding its exact location.
 There are plenty of similar photos to be found.

 Include 4 part